Do you want to travel more but have a peanut allergy that is holding you back?

 Notify your physician when and where you will be traveling.
 Your allergist may be able to provide advice for the area you will be visiting.

 Make sure your food allergy is covered by your travel insurance.
 In the unlikely event that you will need to visit a hospital you want to make sure the costs are covered.

 Bring more medicine than you think you will need.
 It is much easier carrying extra medication than scrambling to find it in a foreign country.
 We traveled with 8 Epi-Pens for a 13-month trip.
-It was excessive but we were taking no chances.
+It was excessive but we took no chances.
 And we never needed any of them.

 Airplane Flights with a Peanut Allergy